mi3nts/carMintsML/readme.md

 timeSpan: 30
 sshPW: "PW"
 ```
 Once the YAML file is updated you can run the 'gps0001.m' file under matlab **(Make sure you point to the proper YAML file on the matlab script)**.
-This should result in creating a .mat file which concatinates all GPS files from the Mints Ground Vehicle.
-The file is named 'carMintsGPS.mat' and can be found within the folder structure described below.
+This should result in creating two .mat file which concatinates all GPS files from the Mints Ground Vehicle.
+The said files can be found within the folder structure described below.

 <pre>── <font color="#729FCF"><b>mintsData</b></font>
 │   ├── <font color="#729FCF"><b>referenceMats</b></font>
 │   │   └── <font color="#729FCF"><b>carMintsGPS</b></font>
+│   │       ├── carMintsGPSAll.mat
-│   │       ├── carMintsGPS.mat
+│   │       ├── carMintsGPSCoords.mat

 </pre>
-The 'carMintsGPS.mat' files contains latititue, longitude cordinate data with its respective date time values.
+The 'carMintsGPS.mat' files contains latititue, longitude cordinate data with its respective date time values while the 'carMintsGPSAll.mat' includes the additional parametors of *altitude* and *sensor*.